-The 2000 Reexamination Report also noted the Township's continuing objective to address its fair share requirement for affordable housing, which was accomplished when the Township's Housing Plan Element and Fair Share Plan was certified by the Council on Affordable Housing (COAH).
 The Report further discussed the Planning Board's continuing concern with municipal road standards and their adequacy in meeting local objectives, and suggested that the Board continue to evaluate the effectiveness of the standards, in order to balance the need for safe roadway improvements with the desire to maintain a rural road network.

-The 2000 Reexamination Report further recommended that an Open and Recreation Plan Element, addressing both the requirements of the MLUL and the guidelines of the N.J.D.E.P.
-Green Acres Program should be prepared, and that a
+The 2002 Reexamination Report indicated that an Open and Recreation Plan Element, addressing both the requirements of the MLUL and the guidelines of the N.J.D.E.P.
+Green Acres Program, and a Farmland Preservation Plan Element, addressing the requirements of the MLUL and the State Agricultural Development Act, should be prepared.